Installing Fiberglass Siding

 This step will require that you have someone nearby to help you.
 Now, start setting the fiberglass from the bottom and set it on a 2 by 4 ledger.
-After setting it accurately, start raising it up until it is vertical, then have your help stand beside it and lean on it, or hold it in place.
-For more information about Ideal Siding give us a call today.
+After setting it accurately, start raising it until it is vertical, then have your help stand beside it and lean on it, or hold it in place.
+For more information about Ideal Siding, give us a call today.

 5. Stick the wires through the holes

 This is where the holes you had made before coming into play.
-Get up your ladder and start sticking the wires into these holes then alert your helpers to press in firmly.
+Get up your ladder and start sticking the wires into these holes, then alert your helpers to press in firmly.
 When the pressure is applied, connect the cement sticks firmly but not tightly.

 6. Cut out the windows and doors openings

-You can choose to carry out this process in the earlier steps, or now, after passing through the above steps.
+You can choose to carry out this process in the earlier steps or now, after passing through the above steps.
 Whichever time you choose, you can always use a router and a trim to have precise cutouts.
 Also, do not use rotozip because it will only waste your time.
 Using your router and trim, start cutting the openings from the center and slowly yet keenly work your way out.

 The plastic corners must be firmly secured.
-A great idea is tacking them in with the help of a finish brad nailer.
+A great idea is tacking them in with the help of a finished brad nailer.
 Also, choose carefully the trim you use because some can be very difficult.
 Try out delta trim; it gives excellent output and is easy to use.